-The Global Banking & Advisory business, slightly lower (-1.4% vs. Q3 21), continued to capitalise on the good market momentum in Asset Finance and activities related to Natural Resources.
-These performances were also driven by the strategy focused on Environmental, Social and Governance criteria.
-The Asset-Backed Products platform also showed good resilience in Q3.
-In contrast, Investment Banking was negatively impacted by current market conditions and the decline in volumes.
+The Global Banking & Advisory business grew +9.3% in 2022 and continued to capitalise on solid market momentum in Asset Finance and activities related to Natural Resources.
+The Asset-Backed Products platform also turned in a solid performance in 2022.
+By contrast, investment banking activities were negatively impacted by market conditions and falling volumes.
+In Q4 22, revenues grew +6.3%.